cityofaustin/Residential-Permitting/_projects/general-process/review.md

 ---

-After submitting your application, you enter into the review process.
+You enter into the review process after you submit your application.
 During review, you and the city work together to make sure your plans are:

 * Up to code,
 * Safe for you, guests, and neighbors.